vivek880490/shortly/README.md

 This repo contains code for a Short URl Service Coded In NODE JS !

 ## 1. USAGE
-This is an online URL shortener platform made by Ayush Kumar, Sourish Pal and Gaurav Kumar as the final project of Walkover University Program.

 The web application is a robust online testing platform for shortening URLs.
 The project is made over Node.js as backend, MongoDB as the  database, and HTML, CSS, JS, Boostrap4, and AJAX as frontend.

 A deployed version can be checked here: https://intiny.herokuapp.com/